Pechente/kirby-admin-bar/README.md

 ]
 ```

-Enabling the plugin this way will automatically insert it after the opening body tag for logged-in users.
+Enabling the plugin this way will automatically insert it before the closing body tag for logged-in users.

 By default, the admin bar has a fixed position which might cause it to overlap your header / content.
 Kirby Admin Bar provides a CSS variable to offset your header accordingly, i.e.: